 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-The information above was last checked on 7/28/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between London and Cologne closer to your date of departure here
+The above information was last checked on 12/7/21.
+Remember to check the latest COVID-19 travel safety regulations for your train between London and Cologne closer to your date of departure here

-The current restriction level for your return trip by train from Cologne to London is: Partially open
+The restriction level for your return train to London, United Kingdom from Cologne is: Partially open.

 The government of United Kingdom has imposed these measures to reduce the spread of COVID-19:

-Last checked on 7/28/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to London from Cologne closer to your date of departure here here.
+Last checked on 12/7/21.
+Remember to check the latest COVID-19 travel safety regulations for your train to London from Cologne closer to your date of departure here here.

-When departing from London, you have various train station options to start your trip from including London Victoria, London Euston and London Kings Cross.
-When arriving in Cologne, you can end your journey in train stations like Köln Hbf, Köln Messe/Deutz and Köln/Bonn Flughafen.
+There are a few train stations in London to start your trip from including London Victoria, London Euston and London Kings Cross.
+In Cologne you have a few train station options to choose from for your arrival including Köln Hbf, Köln Messe/Deutz and Köln/Bonn Flughafen.